tpogden/tpogden.github.com/_posts/bookshelf/2018-01-10-october-to-december-2017.md

 6. _Killers of the Flower Moon_ by David Grann {% include star.html %} --- This
    is a shocking, tragic crime history from 1920s Oklahoma.
-The sisters in a family of the Osage tribe of Native Americans, mad rich from oil strikes on the rocky land they'd been shoved onto, started dying off: poisoned, shot, blown up.
+The sisters in a family of the Osage tribe of Native Americans, rich from oil strikes on the rocky land they'd been shoved onto, started dying off.
 The surviving family have to pay for the new federal Bureau of Investigation to pull together a band to find the murderers and the conspiracy protecting them.

 [tele]: https://en.wikipedia.org/wiki/Zimmermann_Telegram
 [moniac]: https://en.wikipedia.org/wiki/MONIAC